ballerina-platform/ballerina-dev-website/swan-lake/learn/testing-ballerina-code/writing-tests.md

 ### **assertExactNotEquals(Any actual, Any expected, string message)**

-Asserts that the actual is not exactly equal to the expected with an optional message.
+Asserts that the actual entity is not exactly equal to the expected entity with an optional message.

 ***Example:***